matrix-org/synapse/UPGRADE.rst

 matrix.org.

-In Synapse 1.4, for security and privacy reasons, the homeserver will no longer delegate email or SMS to an identity server by default and instead the admin will need to explicitly decide how they would like email and SMS to be sent.
+In Synapse 1.4, for security and privacy reasons, the homeserver will no longer delegate this task to an identity server by default.
+Instead, the server administrator will need to explicitly decide how they would like email and SMS to be sent.

 In the medium term the vector.im and matrix.org identity servers will disable sending email and SMS entirely, however in order to ease the transition they will retain the capability to send email and SMS for a limited period.
-Email will be disabled on XXX (giving 2 months notice), disabling SMS will follow some time after that once SMS sending support lands in Synapse.
+Email will be disabled on XXX (giving 2 months notice).
+Disabling SMS will follow some time after that once SMS sending support lands in Synapse.

-Once email and SMS support has been disabled in the vector.im and matrix.org identity servers, all Synapse versions that depend on those instances will be unable to send email and SMS through them.
+Once email and SMS support have been disabled in the vector.im and matrix.org identity servers, all Synapse versions that depend on those instances will be unable to send email and SMS through them.
 There are no imminent plans to remove email and SMS support from Sydent altogether.